-In 2020, 2021 and 2022, following the Covid-19 pandemic, the Government awarded a grant to all local authorities for a payment to be paid to all working aged council tax support claimants.
+In 2020, 2021, 2022 and 2023, following the Covid-19 pandemic, the Government awarded a grant to all local authorities for a payment to be paid to all working aged council tax support claimants.
 This was paid directly to council tax accounts and it also permitted the use of any surplus to support economically vulnerable people and households.
+No such grant has been made available for 2024/25 and therefore those struggling financially have not had this assistance during the current financial year.